Your Water Meter

 How to read your meter

-Arrow 1 – The white numbers on the black background depict water used in cubic metres & is what your bill is based on.
+Arrow 1 – The first six numbers on the digital screen depict water used in cubic metres & is what your bill is based on.

-Arrow 3 – The white numbers on the red background depict water used in parts of a cubic metre.
+Arrow 2 – The last three numbers on the digital screen depict water used in parts of a cubic metre.
 These numbers track daily use.

 Detecting a leak